Have you been subject to sex trafficking or involuntary servitude?

 Would you suffer extreme hardship if you were deported?

-If your answer is “Yes,” you may be eligible for a T visa.
-The T visa is for persons who have been subjected to sex trafficking before the age of 18, or recruited and harbored for labor through force, fraud, or coercion, and a law enforcement officer or prosecutor has made a reasonable request to the victim to cooperate in the investigation or prosecution of the acts, and the applicant has agreed.
+If your answer is “Yes,” you may be eligible for a T-Visa.
+The T-Visa is for persons who have been subjected to sex trafficking before the age of 18 or recruited and harbored for labor through force, fraud, or coercion.
+A law enforcement officer or prosecutor has made a reasonable request to the victim to cooperate in the investigation or prosecution of the acts, and the applicant has agreed.

 - T-1: Aliens who are victims of severe forms of trafficking in persons;

 - T-2: Spouse of the T-1 victims;